Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

 \item[iv)] \behavior{JAVA\_REFLECTION}: This category contains a number of APIs that make possible the inspection of classes and methods at runtime without knowing them at compilation time.
 This can be very effective to hider static analysis (e.g., by hiding APIs).

 \item[v)] \behavior{JAVAX\_CRYPTO}: These APIs provide a number of cryptographic operations that can be used to obfuscate and de-obfuscate payloads.

 \end{enumerate}

 It is important to highlight that the categories described above are not comprehensive and the same set of APIs can be used for different purposes.
-For instance, accessing the contacts (via the \behavior{PROVIDER}) can be used both for leaking personal information or for evasion\footnote{Out-of-the-box sandboxes generally have no contacts, which can be leveraged for fingerprinting these sandboxes.}.
+For instance, accessing the contacts (via the \behavior{PRO\-VIDER}) can be used both for leaking personal information or for evasion.\footnote{Out-of-the-box sandboxes generally have no contacts, which can be leveraged to fingerprint these sandboxes.} Also, \emph{text} executables represent any high-level program that can be interpreted during runtime and does not require prior compilation.
+This includes for example Bash shell scripts. \behavior{JAVA\_EXEC} is generally used to execute shell scripts during runtime.
+Contrary, \behavior{JAVA\_NATIVE} is used to execute ELF binaries.
+However, \behavior{JAVA\_EXEC} could potentially be used to execute ELFs as well.
+We refer the reader to an earlier version of this work for more details on the relevance of studying sets of API calls~\cite{mirzaei2019andrensemble}.
+For the purpose of this work, we mainly focus on providing a time-line understanding of how malware have evolved.